OneRaynyDay/oneraynyday.github.io/_posts/2018-05-03-Reinforcement-Learning-Bandit.md

 ## Action Selection Rule : $\epsilon$-Greedy

 What could we do as an alternative?
 We can try something called an **$\epsilon$-greedy method**.
-This just means, for some small probability $\epsilon < 1$ at any time $t$, we choose from all actions uniformly.
+This just means, for some small probability $\epsilon < 1$ at any time $t$, we choose from all actions uniformly, rather than greedily.
+It's like tossing a coin, a random variable $X$, with $\epsilon$ probability of getting a tails, in which you would need to randomly select uniformly from all states.
+When you get heads, you would then perform the same greedy action.

 Asymptotically speaking, we will take the actual optimal action with probability of more than $1-\epsilon$(once we found it, we'll make sure to choose it all the time, but we also have $\frac{1}{\vert S\vert} * \epsilon$ chance to pick it in case of the uniform action choices).

 ## Crux: Nonstationary Action Value